-University, Science and Technology adheres to the Open Access model in which the contents of scientific publications are available in free full text on the Internet, without temporary embargoes, and whose editorial production costs are not transferred to the authors.
-This policy proposes to break the economic barriers that generate inequities both in access to information and in the publication of research results.
+The Universidad, Ciencia y Tecnología Journal adheres to the Open Access model in which the contents of scientific publications are available in free full text on the Internet, without temporary embargoes, and whose editorial production costs are not transferred to the authors.
+This policy proposes to break the economic barriers that generate inequities in access to information and research results publication.

-The articles, opinions and contributions published in this journal do not necessarily represent the informative or institutional philosophy of Minerva Multidisciplinary Journal of Scientific Research, or of AutanaBooks.
-What is published in this journal may be reproduced with the authorization of the editorial committee.
-In case of using the material published here, you must respect the authorship and cite appropriately.
+The articles, opinions, and contributions published in this journal do not necessarily represent the informative or institutional philosophy of The Universidad, Ciencia y Tecnología Journal.
+What is published in this journal may be reproduced with the editorial board's authorization.
+In the case of using the material published here, you must respect the authorship and cite appropriately.

-- The authors who have publications with the journal Minerva Multidisciplinary Magazine of Scientific Research, adhere to the following terms in relation to our copyright policies:
+- The authors who have publications with The Universidad, Ciencia y Tecnología Journal adhere to the following terms about our copyright policies:

-- The authors will fully preserve the rights over their works, assigning the journal the right to first publication thereof, a right that in turn will be governed by a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY- NC-SA 4.0) that allows third parties to share published works as long as the authors and Minerva Multidisciplinary Journal of Scientific Research are mentioned, which is where it was published for the first time.
+- The authors will fully preserve the rights over their works, assigning the journal the right to the first publication thereof, a right that in turn will be governed by a Creative Commons Attribution 4.0 Internacional (CC BY 4.0) that allows third parties to share published works as long as the authors and The Universidad, Ciencia y Tecnología Journal are mentioned, which is where it was published for the first time.

-- The authors will have the freedom to close non-exclusive distribution agreements of the versions published in Minerva (example: institutional repositories, academic compilations, etc.) provided that it is indicated that the work or works were initially published in this magazine.
+- The authors will be free to close non-exclusive distribution agreements of the versions published in The Universidad, Ciencia y Tecnología Journal (for example, institutional repositories, academic compilations, etc.) provided that it is indicated that the work or works were initially published in this magazine.